-Seattle Children’s employees have a responsibility to maintain the highest ethical standards in their research activities.
-As such, all employees have an obligation to report their concerns about possible violations of any applicable law, regulation, Children’s policy or procedure.
-Employees should remember that when in doubt, the better course of action is to report all good-faith concerns.
+Seattle Children's Research Institute employees have a responsibility to maintain the highest ethical standards in their research activities.
+As such, all employees have an obligation to report their concerns about possible violations of any applicable law, regulation or Seattle Children's policy or procedure.
+Employees should remember that, when in doubt, the better course of action is to report all good-faith concerns.

 Where to best raise a concern will depend on the issue and the situation.
 There are at least four options:

 - Discuss the issue with an immediate supervisor.